Helping the Homelessness...

 • THIS IS NOT FREE to any resident, who MUST put in 3 to 5 hours every day working community service (generally picking up trash and doing other low-tech jobs that the city contracts with private industry to do); which saves tax payers money.

-• builds a sense of self-worth within the resident, as they are now paying their own way, benefiting society, and not merely a drain against its resources.
+• Builds a sense of self-worth within the resident, as they are now paying their own way, benefiting society, and not merely a drain against its resources.

 • Most hotels have recreational facilities on site.